Xiphe/xiphe.github.io/skills.md

 ## Other Skills

-I might be rusty, or favour other methods and technologies but still feel productive when using these. *Sorted by experience*
+I might be rusty in – or favour other methods and technologies but still feel productive when using these. *Sorted by experience*

 **jQuery, AngularJS (1.x), grunt, gulp, qUnit, PHP, MySQL, JIRA (workflows), ...**